hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 tags: [articles, suunto, ambit2, ambit3, gps, watches]
 ---

 GPS watches like the Ambit2 or Ambit3 are quite interesting gadgets if you want to track your route or if you want to plan your route ahead.
-In general, the only model I could think of which comes close to the Ambit3 is the Garmin Fenix 3 which has a colour display.
+In general, the only model I could think of which comes close to the Suunto Ambit3 is the Garmin Fenix 3 which has a colour display.
 However, to me the Ambit3 feels just more solid as a product and the Apple Watch does not have an integrated GPS.
-I use my Ambit3 mainly for running, packrafting and hiking and upgraded from the Ambit2 to the Ambit3 Sport.
+I use my Ambit3 mainly for running, packrafting and hiking and upgraded from the Suunto Ambit2 to the Suunto Ambit3 Sport.

 <a href="https://www.flickr.com/photos/90204224@N07/15913318153"><img src="https://farm8.staticflickr.com/7306/15913318153_e26043e992_b.jpg" width="1024" height="680"></a>

 Checking the altitude in [Finnish Lapland][1] with the Ambit3.

-**Update (20.10.2015):** Suunto has released the Traverse GPS watch.
+**Update (20.10.2015):** Suunto has released the Suunto Traverse GPS watch.
 [Here][2] you can read what's different to the Ambit3.

-**Update (22.01.2016):** Suunto has released the Ambit3 Vertical watch.
+**Update (22.01.2016):** Suunto has released the Suunto Ambit3 Vertical watch.
 It’s similar like the Traverse but with an additional graph which displays your ascent / descent.

 **Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
 It's also a bit more expensive than the regular Traverse.